[DllImport("kernel32.dll", SetLastError=true)]

 End Function

-def WaitForSingleObject(hHandle as int, dwMilliseconds as long):
+static def WaitForSingleObject(hHandle as IntPtr, dwMilliseconds as uint) as uint:

 pass